Anika Bowie did not respond to the survey

 JL: My favorite aspect of Mayor Carter's administration is his visible presence and engagement in the community.
 Seeing the Mayor out and about, listening to the community, and showing up where people need him.

 However, every administration has areas where there is room for improvement.
-In my opinion, one area that could have been better addressed during Mayor Carter's term is the maintenance and repair of our city's streets.
+In my opinion, one area that could have been better addressed during Mayor Carter's term is core services, especially maintenance and repair of our city's streets.
 We've all experienced the frustration of dealing with potholes and deteriorating road surfaces.
-These issues not only affect the quality of our daily commutes but can also pose safety risks and damage vehicles.
+These issues not only affect the quality of our daily commutes, but can also pose safety risks and damage vehicles.

 JZ: I appreciate Melvin Carter's ability to speak to people on both sides of the aisle in St. Paul, and his willingness to both work with developers and tenants on the rent control issue.
 He's been a very diplomatic mayor, which is a skill that is needed.
 However, I think he's been too slow to address public safety- the increase in crime on his watch and poor street maintenance is unacceptable to many St. Paulites.